do-your-own-seo/bookmarklets/README.md

 ## Inurl-search-results-in-the-textarea

-To use this bookmarklet, first go to any page with the origin https://www.google.com/.
+To use this bookmarklet, first go to a page with the origin https://www.google.com/.
 Then click the bookmark and fill the input fields.
 As a search query, you can submit a string with white spaces: it would mean that all the words should be found in URLs.

 If you press the Search button, you'll get one easy-to-copy list of URLs from all the result pages.
 When the script runs, you may need to pass the reCAPTCHA challenge.
-Then the script execution will be interrupted, and you'll have to run it again.
+Then the script execution will be blocked, and you'll have to run it again.

 ## Nofollow-Sponsored-UGC-highlighter